 Why do otherwise good children take things that don’t belong to them?
 And what should you do when you find out?

 Small children take things for a lot of reasons.
 Very young children and children without a lot of social experience take things because they don’t know it’s wrong to do that.
 They see something.
 They want it.
 They put it in their pocket.
 They act on impulse because they don’t have much control over their impulses and they “want what they want when they want it.”
 The concept of ownership is also poorly developed.
 As any two-year-old who has ever shouted “mine!” will tell you, if you can get it into your hand, it’s yours.

 Slightly older kids might take things simply to confirm the rules.
 A child might pocket a trinket off your desk, even let you know he’s taken it, just to see what reaction this gets.
 He’s really asking you to tell him that stealing is wrong.
 A child at this stage is at war with himself.
-He knows what’s fair or what’s “the rule,” but his desire for whatever it is he took is greater than his cognitive ability to control his actions.
+He knows what’s right and wrong, but his desire for whatever it is he took is greater than his cognitive ability to control his actions.
 He also finds it easy to delude himself into thinking this item really is his or that taking it really is fair (to himself).

 Young children who are a little bit older than that are now fully aware of right and wrong and fully aware of social conventions about possessions.
 They understand that a toy can belong to someone else exclusively and that it’s wrong to take it.
 The child at this stage is no longer testing the rules; she knows them very well.
 So when the impulse to steal that toy overwhelms her, she will take it sneakily, maybe even implicating someone else.
 She will hide the toy so no one knows she took it, instead of playing with it openly.
 When the toy is discovered in her possession, she may pretend to not know how it got there.